Nuitka/Nuitka/README.rst

 - "dr. Equivalent": Submitted the Nuitka Logo.

-- Johan Holmberg: Submitted patch for Python3 support on MacOS X.
+- Johan Holmberg: Submitted patch for Python3 support on macOS X.

 - Umbra: Submitted patches to make the Windows port more usable, adding user provided application icons, as well as MSVC support for large constants and console applications.

-- David Cortesi: Submitted patches and test cases to make MacOS port more usable, specifically for the Python3 standalone support of Qt.
+- David Cortesi: Submitted patches and test cases to make macOS port more usable, specifically for the Python3 standalone support of Qt.

 - Andrew Leech: Submitted github pull request to allow using "-m nuitka" to